 Anand Kumar Mohatta and Anr VS. State (Government of Delhi)

-In this case, the Supreme Court laid down principles regarding the applicability of section 406 of the Indian Penal Code.
+In this case, the Supreme Court laid down principles regarding the applicability of Section 316 of the BNS, 2023 (formerly Section 406 of the Indian Penal Code), which deals with criminal breach of trust.

 Thus, the Supreme Court quashed the FIR which was filed and also the charge sheet, which was considered during the legal proceedings.
-The powers under section 482 can also be exercised when a discharge application before a magistrate court is pending.
+The powers under Section 528 of the BNSS can also be exercised when a discharge application before a magistrate court is pending.

 In this case, Supreme Court held that -